 Answers to some additional questions you might have

 What are some additional resources you can access to help limit exposure to harmful toxins in your child’s environment?

-- The Neurological Health Foundation (which our Founder and ChairMom, Shazi Visram, is on the board of) has published the Healthy Child Guide (password: healthychild), which educates and empowers parents to have healthy children, free of chronic health disorders.
+- The Neurological Health Foundation (which our Founder and ChairMom, Shazi Visram, is on the board of) has published the Healthy Child Guide (password: healthychild), which educates and empowers parents in support of healthy children.